ibm-cloud-architecture/eda-tech-academy/docs/index.md

 ???- "Read more"
     * [Demonstration of Event Streams product](https://pages.github.ibm.com/boyerje/eda-internal/demo/demo-script/)
-## Lab 2: Implement a simple item sell or restock event stream processing with Kafka Streams API
+## Lab 2 [Optional]: Implement a simple item sell or restock event stream processing with Kafka Streams API

 Learning the basic of Kafka Streams, and implement a store aggregation processing with Java.
 The code and environment should be self efficient.